guilhermebkel/uno-game/README.md

 - [X] Adding a simple account service.
 - [ ] Adding an account service.
 - [X] Making husky to work.
+- [ ] Adding skeleton loading for pages.
 - [ ] Making CI with Github Actions.